shankie-codes/arts-impact-data-tech-spec/solutions/2-adds-input-form.md

 * Adding a comprehensive data submission form
 * Adding a "My Data" portal where arts organisations can manage their existing data

+The purpose of this solution is to refine the data model to ensure that it can cope with the outcomes of real-world projects.
+If ([Solution 1]((../master/solutions/1-minimum-viable-product.md))) was successful, it will have proved that an administrator can add project outcome data into the model.
+Once the front-end form is implemented, this solution will attempt to prove that unexperienced users can do the same by making the data-entry tool available to a progressively wider audience.
+We will test the tool with each group below and tweak according to feedback:

+1. Sample/hypothetical data entered by administrators
+2. Real data entered by administrators
+3. Real data entered by government agencies
+4. Real data entered by arts organisations

 ##Functional requirements

 The form built in this stage needs to be able to populate all objects in the data model (approximately represented by the [Mock API](../master/mocked-api))\*: